Rosemary Opala: Nursing career

-Throughout her career Opala worked as a nurse at St Anne's, Westwood TB Sanatorium, Brisbane General Hospital, periods in private hospitals and her two terms on Peel Island.
+Throughout her career Opala worked as a nurse at St Anne's, Westwood TB Sanatorium, and Brisbane General Hospital.
+She had periods in private hospitals and spent two terms on Peel Island.

 Opala assumed the role of a qualified nurse taking her first role at the Brisbane General Hospital, now Royal Brisbane Hospital with a fairly pessimistic view of the profession.
-While working there, Opala wrote on key issues facing the nursing profession documenting changes in requirements of education to become a nurse, changes in the duties of nurses and most significantly, the shift of nurse education from the hospitals and into colleges.
-She had a fairly pessimistic attitude early in her career, describing herself as a "glorified domestic" documenting her duties as revolving primarily around cooking and cleaning for the patients, rather than specialised medical duties.
+While working there, Opala wrote on key issues facing the nursing profession, documenting changes in education requirements to become a nurse, changes in the duties of nurses and most significantly, the shift of nursing education from out of the hospitals and into the colleges.
+She had a fairly pessimistic attitude early in her career, describing herself as a "glorified domestic worker" documenting her duties as revolving primarily around cooking and cleaning for the patients, rather than specialised medical duties.

-Whilst treating patients for Leprosy during her time at St Anne's, Westwood TB Sanatorium, Opala developed an interest in the disease and a liking for the patients she encountered, her patient to nurse relationships unaffected by the social stigma surrounding Leprosy in Queensland at the time.
-As a qualified nurse, interested in Island life and nature, Opala assumed her first role as a nurse on the Peel Island Lazaret in the 1940s.
+Whilst treating patients for leprosy during her time at St Anne's, Westwood TB Sanatorium, Opala developed an interest in the disease and a liking for the patients she encountered.
+Her patient to nurse relationships was unaffected by the social stigma surrounding leprosy in Queensland at the time.

+As a qualified nurse, interested in the Island life and nature, Opala assumed her first role as a nurse on the Peel Island Lazaret in the 1940s.
 Both young and naïve, Opala wrote extensively during her time on the island discussing cures, name changes, segregation of patients, misunderstandings as well as the social life of nurses and patients on the Island.

 Later years

 Following Opala's retirement from nursing in 1989, she continued to live an active life.
-Opala was involved in many community, writing and creative activities from her retirement until her 80th birthday in 2004.
-Already living in Caloundra, where she and husband Marian moved in the late 1960s, she continued to write frequently for various community outlets, including the Sunshine Coast Daily after her retirement.
+Opala was involved in many community writing and creative activities from her retirement until her 80th birthday in 2004.
+Already living in Caloundra, where she and husband Marian moved to in the late 1960s, she continued to write frequently for various community outlets, including the Sunshine Coast Daily after her retirement.
 She also edited for the Caloundra branch of the Wilderness Preservation Society of Queensland's newsletter.